GoldenKTB/Konrad/README.md

 ## Notes
 The pipe1.py, pipe2.py, etc. are previous versions of the chatbot.
 They don't work with the app.
 They work inside the terminal instead.

+This project was created for the LingHacks IV hackathon.